Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-15-ediscovery.md

 ## Task 3: Create an eDiscovery hold

 Now that you have created a Core eDiscovery case, you can begin to work with the case.

-In this task, you will create an eDiscovery hold for the case for you just created.
-Specifically, you will crate a hold for the exchange mailbox belonging to ODL-User.
+In this task, you will create an eDiscovery hold for the case you just created.
+Specifically, you will create a hold for the exchange mailbox belonging to ODL-User.

 1. Open the Core eDiscovery tab on your browser.